core-wg/resource-directory/draft-ietf-core-resource-directory.md

    can be used.
 A sensible choice of default name can allow the device or service to be accessed in many cases without any manual configuration at all.
-The default name should be short and descriptive, and MAY include a collision-resistent substring such as the lower bits of the device's MAC address, serial number, fingerprint, or other identifier in an attempt to make the name relatively unique.
+The default name should be short and descriptive, and MAY include a collision-resistant substring such as the lower bits of the device's MAC address, serial number, fingerprint, or other identifier in an attempt to make the name relatively unique.